 Students are to be treated with respect and dignity.
-In return, they shall demonstrate respect for themselves, for others, and for the responsibilities of citizenship by:
+In return, they will demonstrate respect for themselves, for others, and for the responsibilities of citizenship by exercise self-discipline;

 - coming to school prepared, on time, and ready to learn; - showing respect for themselves, for others, and for those in authority; - refraining from bringing anything to school that may compromise the safety of others; - following the established rules and taking responsibility for their own actions.